 Proper Conduct in Use of Computers

-It is the policy of Nevada State College that improper conduct regarding computers as set forth in this section is incompatible with the goals of honesty and academic freedom and is strictly prohibited.
-Improper conduct regarding computer use at the college falls into three categories:
+It is the policy of Nevada State University that improper conduct regarding computers as set forth in this section is incompatible with the goals of honesty and academic freedom and is strictly prohibited.
+Improper conduct regarding computer use at the University falls into three categories:

 - academic dishonesty;